isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 collection_name: zero-waste
 ---

-### Singapore is working towards becoming a zero waste nation by reducing our consumption of materials, and reusing and recycling them to give them a second lease of life.
+### Singapore has designated 2019 as the Year Towards Zero Waste.
+We are working towards becoming a zero waste nation by reducing our consumption of materials, and reusing and recycling them to give them a second lease of life.

 In 2017, Singapore generated over 7.7 million tonnes of waste.
-That’s enough to fill 3,000 Olympic-sized swimming pools!

-Singapore's growing population and economy have also contributed to a **seven-fold increase** in the amount of solid waste disposed of from 1,260 tonnes per day in 1970 to 8,443 tonnes per day in 2017.
+This is a **seven-fold increase** from 40 years ago, and is enough to fill 3,000 Olympic-sized swimming pools!

 ### Where does our waste go?

 Everyday, about 37% of our waste generated will be incinerated at one of our four waste-to-energy (WTE) incineration plants.
-Incineration reduces the volume of solid waste by about 90 per cent.
+However, the more waste we incinerate, the higher our carbon footprint - this contributes to global warming and climate change.

 The resulting incinerated ash as well as other non-incinerable solid wastes will then make their way to Semakau Landfill.